 Verification planning is performed at each level of the system under development.
 The following activities describe the development of a verification plan:

 - Verification Method and Level Assignments: Defines the relationships between the specified requirements method and level of verification.
-This activity typically yields a Verification Cross Reference Matrix for each level of the architecture and serves as the basis for definition of the verification tasks.
-The level of verification is assigned consistent with the level of requirement (e.g., system level, subsystem level etc.).
-Verification activities include Analysis, Inspection, Demonstration and Test. (see below) Choice of verification methods must be considered an area of potential risk.
-Use of inappropriate methods can lead to inaccurate verification.
+This activity typically yields a Verification Cross Reference Matrix for each level of the architecture and serves as the basis for the definition of the verification tasks.
+The level of verification is assigned consistent with the level of the requirement (e.g., system-level, subsystem level, etc.).
+Verification activities include Analysis, Inspection, Demonstration, and Test. (see below) Choice of verification methods must be considered an area of potential risk.
+The use of inappropriate methods can lead to inaccurate verification.

 - Verification Task Definition: Defines all verification tasks with each task addressing one or more requirements.
-The ability of defining good verification tasks requires the test engineer to have a sound understanding of how the system is expected to be used and its associated environments.
+The ability to define good verification tasks requires the test engineer to have a sound understanding of how the system is expected to be used and its associated environments.
 An essential tool for the test engineer is to utilize the integrated architecture that consists of the requirements, functional and physical architectures.
-The functional architecture is used to support functional and performance test development and in combination with the physical architecture, a family of verification tasks are defined that that will verify the functional, performance and constraint requirements.
+The functional architecture is used to support functional and performance test development and in combination with the physical architecture, a family of verification tasks is defined that will verify the functional, performance, and constraint requirements.

 - Verification Configuration Definition: Defines the technical configuration, resources, including people, and environments needed to support a given verification task.
 This may also include hardware or software to simulate the external interfaces to the system to support a given test.

-- Analysis – the use of mathematical modeling and analytical techniques to predict the compliance of a design to its requirements based on calculated data or data derived from lower level component or subsystem testing.
-It is generally used when a physical prototype or product is not available or not cost effective.
-Analysis includes the use of both modeling and simulation.
+- Analysis – the use of mathematical modeling and analytical techniques to predict the compliance of a design to its requirements based on calculated data or data derived from lower-level component or subsystem testing.
+It is generally used when a physical prototype or product is not available or not cost-effective.
+The analysis includes the use of both modeling and simulation.

 - Inspection – the visual examination of the system, component, or subsystem.
 It is generally used to verify physical design features or specific manufacturer identification,

-- Test – the use of system, subsystem, or component operation to obtain detailed data to verify performance or to provide sufficient information to verify performance through further analysis.
-Testing is the detailed quantifying method of verification, and as described later in this chapter, it is ultimately required in order to verify the system design.
+- Test – the use of the system, subsystem, or component operation to obtain detailed data to verify performance or to provide sufficient information to verify performance through further analysis.
+Testing is the detailed quantifying method of verification it is ultimately required in order to verify the system design.

 The performance of a given verification task with supporting resources.
 The verification task results, whether from a test, analysis, inspection or simulation, are documented for compliance or non-compliance with data supporting the conclusion.